Today’s balancing act: automation vs. personalization

 The novelty of AI in hospitality may wear oª, leading to consumer fatigue, with guests eventually seeking more genuine, human-centric interactions.
 As technology evolves, what’s cutting edge today might also become obsolete tomorrow, requiring continuous updates and investments.

-A hybrid future?
+A hybrid future with automation?

 Perhaps the future of hospitality lies in a hybrid model that leverages AI for efficiency and personalization, while preserving the essence of human interaction at critical touchpoints.
 AI could handle repetitive tasks and data analysis, freeing up staff to focus on providing warmth, empathy and personalized care that technology cannot replicate.

-Food for thought
+Food for thought about automation

 • At which points during the customer journey is a human touch irreplaceable?